oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Use of CVSS and Qualitative Severity Rating
 <use-of-cvss-and-qualitative-severity-rating>
-For each item in `$.vulnerabilities` it MUST be tested that no Qualitative Severity Rating and CVSS values are listed for the tuple of Product ID and source.
+For each item in `$.vulnerabilities` it SHALL be tested that no Qualitative Severity Rating and CVSS values are listed for the tuple of Product ID and source.